-- “Now, beware not to do your righteousness in front of men, in order to be seen(1)“be seen” The Greek word here is “θεάομαι” (theaomai), which refers to spectators who watch something, like a theater.
+- “Now, beware not to do your righteousness in front of men in order to be seen1“be seen” The Greek word here is “θεάομαι” (theaomai), which refers to spectators who watch something, like a theater.
 In fact, theaomai is the root of the Greek word “θέατρον” (theatron); which both means “theater” and is the root of our English word “theater”. by them.
-Otherwise, you have no reward(4)“reward” is literally “wages”, as a reward for work. from your Father in the heavens.
+Otherwise, you have no wages from your Father in the heavens.

-- “But you, when giving to the poor, don’t let your left hand know what your right hand is doing,
+- “But when you’re doing a charitable deed, don’t let your left hand know what your right hand is doing,

-- “so your giving to the poor might be in secret.
-And your Father who sees in secret will reward(6)“reward” the Greek word here literally means “to give back” or “return”; especially what is due in payment. you.
+- “so your charitable deed might be done in secret.
+And your Father – the One who sees in secret – will reward4“reward” the Greek word here literally means “to give back” or “return”; especially what is due in payment. you.

 - “But when you pray, go into your inner room.
-And shutting your door, pray to your Father in secret, and your Father who sees in secret will reward you.
+And having shut your door, pray to your Father in secret, and your Father – the One who sees in secret – will reward you.

-- “Now, when praying, don’t prattle endlessly like the pagans.
-For they assume that in their many words they will be listened to.
+- “And, when praying, don’t prattle endlessly like the pagans, for they assume that they will be listened to in their many words.

 The Lord’s Prayer

-- “Your kingdom come.
-Your will be done, on earth as it is in heaven.
+- “Let your kingdom come.
+Let your will be done on earth, even as it is in heaven.

-- “And forgive us our debts,(11)“debts” the Greek word used here can also have the connotation of a sin or offense. as we also forgive those indebted to us.
+- “and forgive us our debts,6“debts” the Greek word used here can also have the connotation of a sin or offense. just as we also forgave those indebted to us.

 - “And don’t lead us into temptation, but rescue us from evil.
 [For yours is the kingdom, and the power, and the glory through the ages.
-Amen.](12)This doxology is present in some early/important manuscripts but absent in others.
+Amen.]

-- “For if you forgive men their sinful slip-ups,(13)“sinful slip-ups”.
+- “For if you forgive men their missteps,7“missteps”.
 The Greek word used here doesn’t quite mean “sin”.
 It’s the word “παράπτωμα” (paraptóma) which is also used in Ephesians 2:1 in the phrase: “dead in your ‘paraptóma’ and sins”.
 It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. your heavenly Father will also forgive you.

-- “So this way, you might not appear as fasting to men, but to your Father in secret.
-And your Father who sees in secret will reward you.
+- “So that you might not appear as fasting to men, but to your Father in secret.
+And your Father – the One who sees in secret – will reward you.